Whether you’re going on a half-day or week-long photo tour, here is a handy checklist of items you should seriously consider on every trip.

 11) Lens cleaning microfiber cloth

-14) Sturdy camera backpack or flexible carrying case (no large hard cases – hard to use/pack on flights).
-This is in addition to a photo vest.
+14) Sturdy camera backpack or flexible carrying case (no large hard cases (hard to work out of in the field and store on flights/vehicles).

 Wrist straps and tethers for cameras and lenses (cheap insurance, especially for aerials).